High blood pressure: what you need to know

 Medications work, too

 Sometimes lifestyle changes are not enough to bring your blood pressure back into healthy ranges.
 In that case, you will need to take blood pressure medication.
 Sometimes a single drug can do the trick, or it may take a combination of drugs.

-Our in-depth guide on common high blood pressure medications goes through how blood pressure medications work and their risks and benefits.
+Our in-depth guide to common high blood pressure medications goes through how blood pressure medications work and their risks and benefits.
 The guide also details what you need to know about working with your doctor to adjust blood pressure medications on a low-carb diet.

 In short, while a high blood pressure diagnosis is a serious condition not to be taken lightly, you can take many actions today to improve your blood pressure readings right away and safeguard your health for the future.